kissmetrics/km-support/_posts/2012-10-19-tracking-video.md

 * `wistiaEmbed` refers to the `wistiaEmbed` object.
 This does not have to change unless you are embedding several Wistia videos on the same page.
 * "Sample Wistia Video" refers to the name of the video.
 This will be appended to the event that is logged in KM.

+### Wistia Embed Shepherd

+Wistia has also provided access to a JavaScript library they call the "[Embed Shepherd][wistia-embed-shepherd]".
+This helps simplify getting pointers to all embedded Wistia videos, and we will soon be documenting how to use that in conjunction with KISSmetrics.

 <a name="youtube" ></a>
 ## YouTube